spcl/dace/doc/frontend/parsing.rst

     :width: 500
     :align: center
     :alt: Generated SDFG for-loop with a continue statement for the above Data-Centric Python program

+If the :class:`~dace.frontend.python.parser.DaceProgram`'s
+:attr:`~dace.frontend.python.parser.DaceProgram.use_experimental_cfg_blocks` attribute is set to true, loops are represented with :class:`~dace.sdfg.state.LoopRegion`s, and a continue is represented with a special :class:`~dace.sdfg.state.LoopRegion.ContinueState`.

 :func:`~dace.frontend.python.newast.ProgramVisitor.visit_If`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^